thechicketarian/Bexi-Joibel/README.md

 # Bexi Joibel Portfolio

 Welcome to my portfolio!
 Here you can see a glance of my work not only as a designer but as a rookie developer.

 Happy viewing!

-## React Porftolio
+## Technologies

-This project was built using react.js, node.js
+HTML/CSS, Node.js, React.js

 ### Development Link